 - Facilitate and support shared learning between organizations, including identifying best and promising practices to accelerate quality improvement.

-- Demonstrated knowledge and understanding of the unique characteristics of non-profit health care setting
+- Demonstrated knowledge and understanding to the unique characteristics of non-profit ambulatory health care setting.

 EDUCATION AND/OR EXPERIENCE: